CubeVic/My_notes/docs/Python/Django/Django tutorial - part 01.md

 ## Creating a project

-To create a project, first, we need to navigate to the location where we want to store the project, we can use *cd* to do so, second we type:
+To create a project, we need:
+* Navigate to the location where we want to store the project, we can use *cd*  to do so.
+* After navigate to the correct directory, we type:

 ```
 django-admin startproject mysite